millerjl1701/puppet-skeleton/skeleton/CONTRIBUTING.md

     export PUPPET_VERSION="~> 4.0"

-Install the dependencies like so...
+Install the gems needed to run basic tasks and spec tests:

+    bundle install --path=.vendor

+If you are doing beaker acceptance tests, then you need to use:

-    bundle install --path=.vendor --without system_tests
+    bundle install --path=.vendor --with system_tests development

 ## Syntax and style